In this portal you will find information on available training for field researchers.

 sun rising over the trees

-EHS Field Research Safety would pay 70% of the course cost.
+Course costs is from $350; EHS Field Research Safety will pay 70% of the course cost.*

 https://recreation.ucsb.edu/adventure-programs/wilderness-medicine

-EHS Field Research Safety would cover 70% of the course cost.
+EHS Field Research Safety will pay 70% of the course cost.*

-Contact field@ehs.ucsb.edu for a grant to attend one of these Wilderness First Aid courses when registration information is posted.
+Contact field@ehs.ucsb.edu for a grant to attend a Wilderness First Aid course.

 Wildfire Smoke Protection Training